Is Chianti heavy or light?

 Personal experience: I vividly remember my first sip of Chianti during a trip to Tuscany.
 It was a warm summer evening, and I was dining at a local trattoria overlooking the rolling hills of the Chianti region.
 The wine arrived at the table in a simple, elegant glass, and as I took my first sip, I was struck by its lightness and refreshing character.
 It paired beautifully with the traditional Tuscan cuisine, allowing the flavors of the food to shine through while providing a delightful complement.

-Chianti is a light and dry that is characterized by its bright acidity, moderate tannins, and medium body.
+Chianti is a light and dry red wine that is characterized by its bright acidity, moderate tannins, and medium body.
 It is a versatile wine that can be enjoyed on its own or paired with a variety of foods.
 Its lightness and refreshing nature make it a popular choice, particularly during warmer weather or as an aperitif.